-The methodology addresses each of these forms of double counting, including under which contexts they need to be avoided and how.
-The assessment of whether double counting is avoided is mostly conducted at the level of the carbon crediting program and to some extent at the level of the host country.
-The methodology strongly draws and builds on the Guidelines for Avoiding Double Counting with CORSIA (ClimateWorks Foundation; Meridian Institute; Stockholm Environment Institute 2019).
-Although decisions on guidance for the implementation of cooperative approaches under Article 6 of the Paris Agreement have not yet been adopted, relevant decisions from COP24 in Katowice and progress made at COP25 in Madrid provide useful materials.
-The methodology will be considered for further review upon adoption of Article 6 decisions by the CMA.
+The assessment of these criteria is mostly conducted at the level of the carbon crediting program and to some extent at the level of the host country.
+The methodology strongly draws on relevant decisions under the Paris Agreement and builds on the Guidelines for Avoiding Double Counting with CORSIA (ClimateWorks Foundation; Meridian Institute; Stockholm Environment Institute 2019).